How to Diagnose and Repair Your Air Conditioner (A/C) Capacitor

 Lastly, brand is not important here.
 A capacitor is a pretty universal part, and should be available at your local contractor supply company, though maybe not at a Home Depot or Lowe's.

 A capacitor for a residential-sized unit should be relatively cheap, and you may consider buying a second one for backup while you are there, along with a couple of spare time-delay fuses (but be sure to buy the right size fuse).
 In the heat of the summer, blown capacitors and fuses are a very common cause of air conditioner breakdowns.
+If you suspect fuses are the problem, it is easy to learn how to replace air conditioning fuses.

 Get Your A/C Working Again!
 A Sample 35/5 Microfarad Capacitor